1 Part Course |

 The General Rationale of VAT

-VAT is a very different tax to most direct taxes such as income tax and corporation tax and operates on entirely different principles.
-This section will look at the structure of VAT and give you the knowledge of how VAT works in order to analyse any situation.
+Value Added Tax is different from most direct taxes, including income and corporation tax, operating on entirely different principles.
+This section explores the structure of VAT and provides you with the knowledge of how VAT works, enabling you to analyse any situation.

 • Structure of VAT law and general principles